Safo-Prince/loan-prediction/README.md

 ### Decision Tree

-A Decision Tree classifier is trained using GridSearchCV to find the best hyperparameters.
+The Decision Tree classifier is trained using GridSearchCV to find the best hyperparameters.
 The parameter grid consists of 'max_depth', 'min_samples_leaf', 'min_samples_split', and 'criterion' parameters.

 The best parameters found by GridSearchCV are printed, and the model is evaluated on the testing set by calculating the accuracy.